Supabase Pricing 2026: Complete Cost Breakdown (Free to Enterprise)

 How much does Supabase cost in 2026?

 Supabase offers four pricing tiers in 2026.
-The Free plan is $0 and includes 2 projects with 500 MB database storage and 50,000 monthly active users.
-The Pro plan starts at $25/month plus usage-based fees for resources exceeding included limits (8 GB database, 100K MAUs, 100 GB storage).
-The Team plan is $599/month and includes Pro features with team collaboration tools.
-The Enterprise plan has custom pricing tailored to large-scale deployments with dedicated support and compliance features like HIPAA.
+The Free plan is $0 and includes 2 projects with 500 MB database storage, 50,000 monthly active users, and 200 concurrent realtime connections.
+The Pro plan starts at $25/month plus usage-based fees for resources exceeding included limits (8 GB database, 100K MAUs, 100 GB storage, 500 realtime connections).
+The Team plan is $599/month and includes Pro features with SOC2/ISO 27001 compliance, 14-day backup retention, and priority support.
+The Enterprise plan has custom pricing with dedicated support, HIPAA compliance, and BYO cloud options.

 What are the limits of the Supabase free tier in 2026?

-The Supabase free tier in 2026 provides 2 projects, 500 MB database storage, 2 GB database egress, 50,000 monthly active users for authentication, 1 GB file storage, 2 GB storage egress, and 500,000 edge function invocations per month.
+The Supabase free tier in 2026 provides 2 active projects, 500 MB database storage, 5 GB database egress, 5 GB cached egress, 50,000 monthly active users for authentication, 1 GB file storage, 5 GB storage egress, 500,000 edge function invocations, 200 concurrent realtime connections, and 2 million realtime messages per month (256 KB max message size).
 The most important limitation is that projects are automatically paused after 7 days of inactivity, making the free tier unsuitable for production apps requiring 24/7 uptime.
-API requests and realtime connections are unlimited on the free tier.
+API requests are unlimited on the free tier.

 How is Supabase Auth priced and when will I hit the limit?